JamesMGithire/phase-1-week-3-project/Readme.md

         books.
 Library classification system groups books together.<br><br>
         A librarian may use a catalog to keep track of the books and classifications.
         <br><br>
-        A librarian may take a lot of time and energy finding a book in a hardcopy catalog of books that the library owns.
+        It may take a lot of time and energy finding a book in a hardcopy catalog of books that the library owns.
 The librarian has to cross check that data with the data kept after borrowing for each book that has been checked out and fill the necessary information.<br><br>
         This monotonous activity can lead to boredom and strain on the body for sitting for too long.